 AI helps you research and draft.
 When you find a podcast in Podseeker, you can generate a personalized pitch draft using your client profile and the show's recent content.
 But you review and approve every pitch before it sends.
 Nothing goes out automatically.

 The workflow keeps you organized.
-Every pitch has a next step — follow up, reply, snooze, archive.
-Your Pitch workspace tells you exactly what needs attention.
+Every pitch has a next step: follow up, reply, snooze, archive.
+Your pitch workflow tells you exactly what needs attention.
 No spreadsheet.
 No guessing.

 The philosophy is simple: use AI where it saves you time.
 Keep yourself in the loop where it matters.
 For a full walkthrough of how this works in practice, read: How to Use Podseeker.

-The PR professionals who'll thrive aren't the ones racing to automate more.
-They're the ones who use automation to free up time for the work that actually matters.
+The PR professionals who'll thrive aren't the ones racing to send 2,000 pitches in a batch.
+They're the ones who use better tools to research faster, track everything, never miss a follow-up, and then apply their own judgment to the part that actually matters.

 When every inbox is flooded with AI-generated noise, the signal has never been more valuable.

-Ready to see what Inbox Zero for podcast outreach looks like?
+Ready to see what human-led, AI-assisted podcast outreach looks like?